Chameleon (The Four Seasons album): Non-album singles

 "My Eyes Adored You" was also recorded during the band's tenure at Motown but would instead be released by Private Stock Records under Valli's name, after Valli bought back the rights to the song in 1974.

 Legacy

 Although reception at the time of release was lukewarm, opinions today from both fans and critics are very positive.
 Noted for the distinctive Motown sound combined with the sounds of the Four Seasons, the album's "slick pop production values" made for a unique album in their catalog.
 Chameleon was unavailable on compact disc until 2008, when Universal Music Group, the parent owner of Motown Records, released a 2-disc compilation titled Frankie Valli and the Four Seasons: The Motown Years.
 It included this album, Frankie Valli's Inside You (1975), and all the non-album singles.
-With this release, all of the Four Seasons' material recorded for Motown is now accessible to a new audience, as well as for longtime fans.
+With this release, all of the Four Seasons' material recorded for Motown is now accessible.